fuchuanpu/Whisper/README.md

 4. __Install mlpcak__
 Whisper used mlpack for unsupervised learning.
 Please used the correct commands for C++ stable version in [mlpack Installation](https://www.mlpack.org/getstarted.html).

-> I will commit a script for software installation starting from a clean Ubuntu.

-> The docker image for Whisper is under testing and will be public soon.

 ---
 ## Usage